janzeteachesit/100-days-of-writing/_drafts/20162017-elementary-inquiry.md

   - effective and efficient keyboarding techniques

 - [Media Arts](https://curriculum.gov.bc.ca/curriculum/adst/7)
-  - digital and non-digital media, and their distinguishing characteristics and uses
+  - digital and non-digital media, and their distinguishing characteristics and uses; for example, video production, layout and design, graphics and images, photography (digital and traditional), emerging media processes (performance art, collaborative work, sound art, network art)
-  - techniques for using images, sounds, and text to communicate information, settings, ideas, and story structure
+  - techniques for using images, sounds, and text to communicate information, settings, ideas, and story structure; for example, crop, print, record/capture, sequence
   - media technologies and techniques to capture, edit, and manipulate images, sounds, and text for specific purposes
   - influences of digital media for the purpose of communication and self-expression